jlecomte/ascom-oag-focuser/README.md

 **Why is backlash compensation not implemented in the focuser driver?**

 _The software included in this repository (specifically the `FilterWheelProxy` ASCOM component) was designed and implemented so that it may be used with other OAG focusers, including commercial units such as the SCOPS OAG, and I have no idea whether their driver handles backlash compensation.
 This way, no matter which focuser you use to adjust the focus of your guide camera, as long as its driver implements the standard `IFocuserV3` ASCOM interface, this will work and you will enjoy the benefits of backlash compensation!_

+**What is the positional accuracy of this focuser"**

+Using a precision dial indicator (see "Backlash Measurement" section), I was able to measure the positional accuracy of this device (move 1,000 steps in one direction, move 1,000 steps in the opposite direction, and measure the difference between the starting and ending positions).
+Astoundingly, it is of the order of about 1μm!

 ## Ideas For Future Improvements